Living in West Africa

 For over two years I lived in a country who's reputation is for corruption, violence, kidnappings and great smiles.

-In the future I will introduce you to my life there: how I met the real Nigerian's, the corrupt Nigerians and the politicians that dictated it all.
+In the future I will introduce you to my life there: how I met the real Nigerian's, the corrupt Nigerians, the untold racisim and the politicians that dictated it all.
 How diplomats, NGO's, oil companies and the private industry dominate.
 Where I worked, how I lived and how I nearly died more than once.

-I met Ghanaians with racist pre colonial times, I met nomadic tribesmen on their own untold quests and I nearly met with death on more than one occasion.
+I met Ghanaians with racist pre colonial ideas, I met nomadic tribesmen on their own untold quests and I nearly met with death on more than one occasion.

 I don't have time to transcribe two years of living in West Africa, but occasional I write about it on Chronicles of Africa.